10up/headstartwp/site/documentation/05-Gutenberg/rendering-blocks-in-react-native.md

 The BlocksRenderer component can also be used to render Gutenberg blocks in React Native, by rendering blocks to native components without using a webview.

-The examples on this section are part of a demo react native expo hosted on the [headless-expo](https://github.com/nicholasio/headless-expo) repo.
+The examples in this section are part of a demo react native expo hosted on the [headless-expo](https://github.com/nicholasio/headless-expo) repo.
 This Demo app uses expo and the headless framework to fetch a page and render Gutenberg blocks as react-native components.

 All of the code for this demo app lives in [App.js](https://github.com/nicholasio/headless-expo/blob/trunk/App.js).
 Since the demo app is using the data-fetching hooks from the core headless framework package, we first need to wrap the App with the SettingsProvider component.